 In your student handbook there are procedures that your university must follow when a student is accused of academic dishonesty.
 If the university fails to follow those procedures, you may be able to win your appeal and get a new hearing.

 Your arguments are written.
 This is important but can be very tricky.
 You must know how to spot the issues and frame your arguments to win.
-As an appellate attorney, I have acquired years of issue spotting.
-I wish I could give general advice but every situation is unique.
+As an appellate attorney, Richard Asselta has acquired years of issue spotting, and while he would like to give general advice, every situation is unique.

 Richard Asselta is an award-winning student defense lawyer who offers college student defense advising services throughout the United States.
 He is experienced in defending all types of college disciplinary issues.
 Click here to read what clients are saying about Richard Asselta on Avvo, a lawyer review website.